sageellefson0/sageellefson0/README.md

 - 👋 Hi, I’m @sageellefson0
 - 👀 I’m interested in becoming a software engineer
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me sageellefson29@gmail.com

 <!---
 sageellefson0/sageellefson0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.